OSVTAC/osv-project-site/README.md

 ## 2011

+* **November 22.** ["Contract Extension -- Voting System -- Not to Exceed
+  $2,264,800"](files/BOS/BOS_Contract_Ext_File_111153_Approved.pdf)
+  (PDF), Resolution No. 494-11, File No. 111153, San Francisco Board of Supervisors, 3 pages.

+  This is a resolution approving the second amendment to San Francisco's existing contract with Dominion Voting Systems (who assumed Sequoia Voting Systems' contract with the City), for an amount not to exceed $2,264,800 and to extend the term of the contract from its previous end date of December 11, 2011 to a new date of December 11, 2013.

 * **June 2011.** ["Recommendations on Voting Systems for the City and County of San Francisco"](files/VSTF_Report.pdf) (PDF), San Francisco Voting Systems Task Force (VSTF), 57 pages.